Idiosyncratic Combo Levels

 - Sonic Adventure 2 awards you bonus points for the number enemies you kill in a combo.
 As Sonic/Shadow, this means number of enemies you kill without touching the ground.
 As Tails/Eggman, this means number of enemies you kill with one round of seeker shots.
 The number of bonus points you get increases as you kill more enemies, with each combo being complemented by a ranking.
 They range from Good to Tight, Radical, Jammin', Perfect, etc. Most of them are meant to keep with the "'tude" that Sonic has.

 - Sonic Colors awards you bonus points when the Quick Time Event (more like mash the 'A' button) is done properly.
 "Good!
 Great!
 Awesome!
 OUTSTANDING!
 AMAZING!"
+Do it with Super Sonic, and you just get the last one.

 - Combos in the BIT.TRIP series are rewarded thus: